Yanaba Snow & Green Park

 is located in Omachi city by the side of Lake Aoki and just to the south of Hakuba village in Nagano Prefecture.
-Yanaba managed to only open for less than 50 days during the 2015-2016 season and does not plan to open at all for the 2016-2017 season.
+It was on the outskirts of the Hakuba area, but it had its fans.

 Hakuba village is just over 40km to the west of Nagano city in the northern region of Nagano Prefecture.
 Hakuba was host to some of the major events of the 1998 Nagano Winter Olympics including alpine skiing (at Hakuba Happo-one), ski jump events and cross country events.
 The backdrop of the North Alps makes for a spectacular mountain setting.
 Along with the ski and snowboard resorts in neighbouring Otari village to the north and Omachi City to the south - collectively known as 'Hakuba Valley' - this is one of the major ski and snowboard resort regions of Japan.
 In recent years the Hakuba region has become one of the most popular winter sport regions of Japan for visitors from overseas.

 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.